Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Conclusions and future directions

-We conclude with a word of caution regarding a caveat in our analysis.
-In our simulations, stars are treated as test particles.
+A caveat in our analysis is that in our simulations, stars are treated as test particles.
 This leaves open the possibility, especially relevant if the stellar body was significantly more compact in the past, that stellar self-gravity and stellar feedback on the ULDM halo could mitigate the increase in $r_{\rm half}$.
-In future work, we plan to incorporate $N$-body interactions and stellar feedback on the ULDM halo into our simulations.
+Further investigation of this issue is left for future work.
+We also emphasize that our constraints are based on present-day stellar structure and kinematics modeled as a single tracer population, and our analysis effectively probes the late-time configuration of the inner halo.
+This should be a pretty good approximation for the masses of interest, because the ULDM soliton forms/relaxes on timescales much shorter than relevant cosmological ones.
+Therefore, hierarchical growth or baryonic feedback effects, which predominantly affect the outer halo first and/or act most strongly during early gas-rich phases, should not qualitatively alter our conclusions.
+Nevertheless, a fully cosmological (and baryonic) treatment is desirable, as it could refine the detailed mapping between galaxy assembly history and the present-day inner potential, although coming with its own systematics.

+Finally, our work only addressed ULDM composed of a single spin-0 field.
+It could be interesting to extend the analysis to higher spin (bosonic) fields, in which case the added number of degrees of freedom may reduce quasi-particle mass and thus reduce dynamical heating.

 \textit{Acknowledgments.} We are grateful to J. Eby and H. Kim for their contributions to an early stage of this work.
 We thank J. Read for clarifications about the analysis in Ref.~\cite{Zimmermann:2024xvd} and D. Blas for useful comments.
-We are grateful to E. Hardy and M. Gorghetto for useful discussion and guidance in the use of the pseudo-spectral solver, originally developed by E. Hardy.
+We are grateful to E. Hardy and M. Gorghetto for useful discussion and guidance in the use of the pseudo-spectral solver.
+We thank the anonymous referees for their comments and remarks, which significantly improved this work.
 The authors acknowledge the support by the European Research Area (ERA) via the UNDARK project (project number 101159929).
 AC is also supported by an ERC STG grant (``AstroDarkLS'', grant No. 101117510).